-What animal species came first?
-That’s still a bit up for debate.
-Until recently, however, scientist were pretty sure that sponges were first on Earth.
-It’s currently looking like comb jellies (the sea walnut (Mnemiopsis leidyi), to be precise) might be even older as a species, but sponges are still pretty damn old.
+Until recently, scientist were pretty sure that sponges were first on Earth.
+It’s currently looking like comb jellies (the sea walnut, Mnemiopsis leidyi, to be precise) might be even older as a species, but sponges are still pretty damn old.

-Wherever life started, we are finally talking about things outside the realm of teeny-tiny.
+Whoever branched off first, we are finally talking about things outside the realm of teeny-tiny.
 With the Porifera, simple as they may be, we are finally talking about metazoans, so multicellular animals.
+That branch is also called the Animalia which is easy enough to remember.

 When I talk about sponges, most people will either think of cleaning products or that square-panted idiot with the pineapple.
 Seriously, at some point I need someone to explain the sense in that show to me.

 SpongeBob is a yellow tube sponge, Aplysina fistularis, a pretty common sponge in the Caribbean.
 It’s a leuconoid demosponge.
 Don’t know what that means?
-Well, I had no fucking clue either.
-But I’m supposed to be studying this shit, so I set out to enlighten us all.
+Well, I had no ducking clue either.
+But I’m supposed to be studying this crab, so I set out to enlighten us all.

 The inside of that balloon is called the spongocoel.
 Coel means cavity, so the giant empty space inside a sponge is a sponge cavity.
 Makes sense, right?